hhenrique/Pi-hole-RaspberryPi-Zero-W/README.md

 }
 ```
 7. Create file `D:\ssh` to enable SSH.
 The file shall be empty.
-8. Eject the SD Card safetly from the laptop.
+8. Eject the SD Card safely from the laptop.
 9. Plug the SD Card into the Raspberry Pi.
 10. Power the Raspberry Pi on.
 11. SSH to the Raspberry Pi using Putty.
 The default password is `raspberry`.